An Introduction to Bet Mover

 A video demonstrating how to use relative speed to leader to judge jumping efficiency.

-A very successful webinar was held on Thursday 21st July, in which the TPD metrics were described and demonstrated in live markets, with questions being encouraged and answered throughout the session.
+A very successful webinar was held some time ago, in which the TPD metrics were described and demonstrated in live markets, with questions being encouraged and answered throughout the session.
 A recording of the Webinar can be found by Clicking Here

 The above is 1h 10m duration, if you would like to view the pertinent bits of the webinar, in byte sized segments, then please follow the following links;